TheOdinProject/curriculum/javascript/introduction/introduction.md

 ### Format

-There is a lot to cover, but this course has been course been broken up into bite-sized lessons and their accompanying projects.
+There is a lot to cover, but this course has been broken up into bite-sized lessons and their accompanying projects.
 These projects will give you a chance to apply what you have learned and to show what you are capable of.
 After a few of them, you'll really start getting the hang of things.

 ### In each lesson: